elavoie/pull-lend-stream/README.md

 Random Testing
 ==============

-A tool for random testing is available under [./test/random](./test/random).
-The methodology used is explained in the [README](./test/random/README.md).
+A tool for random testing of pull-lend-stream is available ([pull-lend-stream-random-tester](https://github.com/elavoie/pull-lend-stream-random-tester)).